-In the opinion of the Management of the Company and Subsidiaries, the estimate for the impairment of spare parts and supplies is sufficient to cover the risk of losses at the date of the consolidated statement of financial position.
+In the opinion of the Management of the Company and Subsidiaries, the estimate for the deterioration of inventories is sufficient to cover the risk of losses at the date of the consolidated statement of financial position.

-6. Other financial assets (liabilities)
+7. Other financial assets (liabilities)